Getting Out of Debt With a Budget in 2026: Compare Online Debt-Consolidation Loan Options With EasyFinance.com

 Do not just hope to “pay extra.”
 Decide exactly how much extra your budget allows.
 Even a modest consistent amount can change your payoff timeline when applied every month.

 Automatic payments reduce the risk of missed due dates and help keep your plan consistent.
+If a lender offers an autopay discount, that can also improve the overall value of the loan.

-Example of How Budgeting and Consolidation Can Work Together
+Example: How Budgeting and Consolidation Can Work Together

 Imagine a borrower with three credit cards and one personal loan, all with different due dates and high interest rates.
 Their budget shows they can realistically commit a fixed amount each month to debt, but the current structure is too messy and expensive to manage efficiently.